Looking for jobs in Brussels? These tips will get your job search started to help you find your ideal job in Belgium’s

 Most job vacancies in Brussels are for highly-skilled workers in the services sector.
 These sectors include finance, international businesses, estate agencies, education, public health, and social services.
 There is demand for engineers, technicians, architects, accountants, nurses, and midwives, IT staff, sales, teachers, administration, mechanics, and building trades.

 Due to good connections, many expats live in surrounding areas and commute to Brussels – the hub for foreign workers.
 Belgium has good transport links; Brussels council reports that commuters who live elsewhere hold more than half of all jobs in Brussels.

 To compete for jobs in Brussels, you will likely need an excellent command of French or Dutch, or sometimes both.
 A third language such as English is either a bonus or a job requirement for jobs in Brussels.
 In the international arena, you will need English with French or Dutch as a working language.
 Any additional language is another advantage.

 Finding a job in Brussels

 For English speakers, Expatica jobs portal and news providers The European Voice and The Bulletin advertise international positions typically in managerial and consultancy roles, although a large range exists.
 You’ll also find several recruitment agencies in Brussels focused on expatriates, offering jobs at various levels.
 If you can communicate comfortably in French or Dutch, then the weekend or online editions of national newspapers are excellent places to start, such as Le Soir, La Libre, Het Laatste Nieuws, and De Standaard, which regularly advertise jobs in Brussels.

 Each region of Belgium also has its own public employment office where you can browse job vacancies, upload a CV, search for training courses, or get advice on your job search from a consultant online or at a local office.
-Actiris (www.actiris.be) covers the Brussels-Capital region, VDAB (www.vdab.be) for Flanders, Le Forem (www.leforem.be) for Wallonia, and ADG (www.adg.be) for the German community.
-(Note: These websites are in Flemish, French and/or German only.)
+Actiris covers the Brussels-Capital region, VDAB for Flanders, Le Forem for Wallonia, and ADG for the German community.
+Please note that these websites are in Dutch, French, and/or German only.